Joshua Kern

 He is currently instructed by both individuals as well as government and civil society organisations to represent them upon international criminal law and transnational criminal law matters.

 Joshua is a participant in a range of pro bono activities and sits on the International Practice Committee of the Inner Temple.
-He lectures on international criminal law and has done so on ICC jurisdiction through 2020/2021.

 International Criminal Law

-Situation in Palestine, 2021
+Situation in Palestine, ICC, 2021

 Joshua was instructed as counsel by the International Association of Jewish Lawyers and Jurists in litigation before Pre-Trial Chamber I of the International Criminal Court (ICC) on the issue of the ICC’s territorial jurisdiction over the Situation in Palestine.
 The litigation arose from a request made by the Office of the Prosecutor in December 2019.
-See here and here for further details.

 Mohamed Soltan v Hazem El Beblawi, 2021